Resource logo with tagline

 W2e’s plant could also work side by side with anaerobic digesters, taking the byproduct solids to make additional hydrogen.

 On the basis of the gas produced, W2e could pay back the project CAPEX amounts in three to four years under a project finance model, the executives said.
-Federal tax credits and sales of the amorphous charge would provide additional upside.
+Federal tax credits and sales of the green carbon char would provide additional upside.

 Even so, W2e is conscious of EPC cost creep that has posed problems for other project developers in the clean fuels space.
 The firm believes it can mitigate this risk by putting forward a modular design that’s simpler than other types of clean fuels infrastructure, allowing for more comfort in navigating the EPC process.